 Coaching is incredibly important, especially when you’re just starting.
 It’s crucial that you learn how to do the exercises correctly with perfect form so that you don’t injure yourself.

 Seek out assistance from a professional with experience helping people over 50 years old.

 Ready To Start Strength Training Safely?
 Here’s Your Next Steps…

 If you’ve read this far, congratulations!
 You’re well on your way to getting stronger and healthier in your golden years.

 But if you’d like a little bit more personalized help, I’d like to invite you to apply for BPX Fitness Coaching.
 This is our 1-1 online fitness and wellness coaching experience where we help people just like you start strength training safely and effectively.

 As you saw earlier we’ve helped many, many people over 50 years old reclaim their health and get stronger so they can enjoy their lives even more.

 If that sounds like something you might be interested in, here’s what you need to do right now…

 Just click the button below and fill out a short application.
-After that you’ll schedule a complimentary Goal-Setting Call with one of our Transformation Coaches.
+After that you’ll schedule a complimentary Discovery Call with one of our specialists.

 They’ll help you lay out a plan with you, and then if it makes sense, go over the options to enrol in one of our coaching programs.